 \begin{remark} The rigid component consists of the part of the phase where all axioms hold without modification.
-The boundary component records the precise failure modes of canonical propagation and determines the available deformation directions.
-The remaining part of the phase carries no intrinsic APT structure and does not behave functorially under phase morphisms. \end{remark}
+The boundary component records the precise failure modes of canonical propagation and organises the available deformation directions.
+The remaining part of the phase is not canonically controlled by the APT axioms and need not behave functorially under phase morphisms. \end{remark}